LSEG-API-Samples/Example.EMA.Cpp.NIProviderHybridApp/How to create EMA Consumer and NI Provider Hybrid application using EMA C++.md

 		</Channel>

 ```
-Using -? command line argument, it will shows help page describing command line options.
+This example also provide help page.
+Use can use -? command line argument, it will shows help page describing command line options.

 >_emahybridapp.exe -?_  or _./emahybridapp -?_